patrickngg1/kioskguys/README.md

 ## How to Run the Server

 ### 1. Navigate to the project folder
-Make sure you’re in the right place — the folder that contains both `package.json` and `requirements.txt`.
+Make sure you’re in the right place — the folder that contains both `manage.py` and `requirements.txt`.

 ```bash
 cd kioskguys/smartKiosk
 ```
-You should see files like `vite.config.js` and `requirements.txt` inside.
+You should see files like `vite.config.js` and `isrgrootx1.pem` inside.

 ---